 # todo descriptions, you should not need to modify anything else.
 There are also several hints throughout the skeleton where we suggest the best approach of doing the task.
 We marked them with

 # hint.
 Your code should not include any additional packages, and we will test them in an environment where only the SMT solver

 z3 is available (apart for some colorizing packages, which will be listed in

 We will provide you with the skeleton for the programming exercises so that you only have to do the SMT encoding and testing.
-We will push them to our repository.
-You can then pull changes from that repository by setting it as your upstream.
-Below is a short example of how you can do this.

 Your exercises will be tested!
 Make sure to write a few test cases for yourself.
 In general, we also provide you with at least one test case, and if it works correctly, you know that you did an excellent job and will probably get all points.

 Basics of Z3

 The exercises we will discuss in this lecture are only going to cover a small subset of the possibilities of solving problems with Z3.
 If you are interested in more background or need to look into some details we suggest you to take a look here.

 First of all we have to cover the different syntax styles Z3 covers.
 Z3 facilitates the SMT-LIB standard (you can read more here, but this is definitely not needed for this course) and we therefor need to use a prefix notation in our statements.
 This means that a statement like